am2089/Robot-Car-Embedded-Control-System-with-Bluetooth-Integration/README.md

 # Challenges and Solutions:
-Being the first time I was working with both technologies I ran into a number of issues:
+Being the first time I was working with the Bluetooth Framework I ran into a number of issues:

 1. _Voltage_: Making sure my car had the right voltage power to turn the two gears.
 I learned that voltage drops when the motor is on so I had to acommodate for that.